Git GOOD

 Git is probably best known for enabling multiple devolopers to work on one project simultaneously, this is facilitated by

-as one might be able to guess by the name branches allow devolopers to branch of from the tree root branch
+branches as one might be able to guess by the name branches allow devolopers to branch of from the tree root branch

 (often called main or master) to tinker through the stages of creating a feature or fix without interfereing, as others can do